zhenqixu/DataBig/README.md

 ## Data Process
 - Import data files as JSON format.
 - Join multiple data files as one.
+- Remove the redundant data

+- Convert Dataframe to RDD, and convert the entry to double type
+    - Remove invaild entry
-- Convert to DataFrame.
+        - Convert all the entries to string type
+        - Filter non-numeric entries and convert the rest to Double type
+        - Filter rows with invalid size

-- Convert to LabeledPoint.
+- Convert to LabeledPoint
+- Scale and Normalize the Dataset
 - Split as training/test data into our model.
+80% vs. 20%
+- Get results

 ## Data smoothing
-- Filter invalid entries
+- Replace null values with AVG of that column
-    - Strings, Nulls
+- Scale DataSet
-- Convert string(double) to double
-- Remove duplicate rows
-- Normalize
+- Normalize DataSet
-- ElementwiseProduct
+- Elementwise Product